last updated: 21 September 2015

 MZB's Bibliography.
 It lists the novels in both the order they were written and also by where they fit in Darkovan history.

 On April 7, 2014 the Trust signed an agreement with DAW Books for three more Darkover novels.
-THUNDERLORD is the first one due, so finally we'll get to see it in print, probably sometime in 2016.
+THUNDERLORD has just been turned in, so finally we'll get to see it in print, probably in August 2016.

 The Darkover® newsletter was discontinued years ago, and all back issues were sold off.
 We now have a quarterly online newsletter for MZB's Trust, and it contains news of Darkover® as well as other material (and Ann Sharp is still doing logic puzzles for it).

 To subscribe, fill out the form on our home page.

 Darkover® is the property of Marion Zimmer Bradley and her heirs, and the right to prepare a derivative work belongs to the copyright holder.
 This means that even if you don't publish it or make money from it; it's still illegal.
 Nobody is allowed to write a Darkover® story or novel without a contract with the Marion Zimmer Bradley Literary Works Trust.
 You may not write a Darkover® story in English, French, German, Italian, Portuguese, or any other language.
 Any legitimate editor you sent it to would not publish it because that would be a violation of copyright laws and the Berne Convention.
 If you have an idea for a Darkover® story, create a new background -- a new universe -- rename your characters, and write it so that the story is clearly NOT Darkovan.

 We are publishing anual Darkover® anthologies again, but they are currently by invitation only.
 These are the new ones:

 MUSIC OF DARKOVER, 2013 - contents, Kindle, Nook

 STARS OF DARKOVER, 2014 - contents, Kindle, Nook

 GIFTS OF DARKOVER, 2014 - contents, Kindle, Nook